-- 10.1.1 The boards used for SUP competitions must be propelled solely by means of single-bladed paddle.
-Paddles with adjustable lengths are permitted. - 10.1.2 The use of kites and sails are prohibited. - 10.1.3 The athlete must be standing on the board for the entire duration of the race.
-Exceptions will be made for moments of exhaustion or the orientation phase in which case the athlete may execute up to five (5) paddle strokes kneeling or sitting on the board without gaining an advantage and/or position. - 10.1.4 Active kneeling (knee contact with board) is not allowed.
+10.1.1 - The boards used for SUP competitions must be propelled solely by means of single-bladed paddle.
+Paddles with adjustable lengths are permitted.

+10.1.2 - The use of kites and sails are prohibited.

+10.1.3 - The athlete must be standing on the board for the entire duration of the race.
+Exceptions will be made for moments of exhaustion or the orientation phase in which case the athlete may execute up to five (5) paddle strokes kneeling or sitting on the board without gaining an advantage and/or position.

+10.1.4 - Active kneeling (knee contact with board) is not allowed, unless required by unsafe conditions.
 In case of infringement, the Race Director will decide whether to penalise the competitor or not.

-10.2 - START [SR]
+10.2 - START

-- 10.2.1 The Start Line must be clearly marked, with the marks described to the athletes in the race instructions. - 10.2.2 The Start Line should be long enough to allow all athletes to line up alongside each other.
-When this is not possible, athletes will be organised according to the ICF SUP World ranking with the best-ranked athletes win the best place to start the race. - 10.2.3 The start signal must be described in the race instructions. - 10.2.4 Athletes should be at the start at the time specified in the competition programme.
-The start will be given without reference to any absentees. - 10.2.5 The start must be as fair as possible, allowing all athletes an equal chance.
+10.2.1 - The Start Line must be clearly marked, with the marks described to the athletes in the race instructions.

+10.2.2 - The Start Line should be long enough to allow all athletes to line up alongside each other.
+Everybody must have equal opportunities, but the best-ranked athletes according to the ICF SUP World ranking should get the best starting positions in case of lack of space.
+When this is not possible, athletes will be organised according to the ICF SUP World ranking with the best-ranked athletes win the best place to start the race.

+10.2.3 -10.2.2 - The start signal must be described in the race instructions.

+10.2.4 Athletes should be at the start at the time specified in the competition programme.
+The start will be given without reference to any absentees.

+10.2.5 - 10.2.4 - The start must be as fair as possible, allowing all athletes an equal chance.
 Should this not be the case a restart can be ordered.